The financial infrastructure for the rental economy

 Identity

-Continuous KYC / KYB verification on real financial rails - the only structural defence against AI-generated pay stubs and synthetic identities.
+Continuous KYC / KYB on real financial rails - the structural answer to AI-generated documents.

 05